Marnack/advtrains_crafting_compatibility_patch/API_reference_guide.md

 The following is a list of all of the API functions.
 Note that the **add_recipes_...()** and **remove_recipes_...()** functions should only be called during server start-up.

 The `materials` parameter cited in the following list of API functions is a Lua table containing material names, each with an associated string that specifies the the material that should be used.
 It is an error to omit a material from the table.
 See the **Materials Used in AdvTrains crafting recipes** section above for the full list of required materials.
 Also see Sample 2 in the **Customization with a new mod** section above for an example of creating the table.
-Note that the various **get_materials...()** functions list below always return a fully populated materials table.
+Note that the various **get_materials...()** functions listed below always return a fully populated materials table.
 These returned tables can then be modified as shown in Sample 1 and passed the the various **add_recipes_...()** functions.

 - **is_valid_materials_table(materials)** - Checks if the given materials table has the required material entries.
 See the **Materials Used in AdvTrains crafting recipes** section above for the full list of required materials.
 - **get_materials_minetest_game()** - Get the material mapping for a game based on Minetest Game.